 Online Educational Assessment Programs

-In 2018-2019, 136 schools offered a assessment program of some type.
+In the 2018-2019 academic year, 136 schools offered some type of educational assessment program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|